 moment.

 The second real win is onboarding and in-app guidance, because this is where the first value moment lives or dies.
 AI that watches what a merchant is doing and offers the right next step at the right moment can dramatically shorten the path to value.
-Instead of a static checklist that assumes every store is identical, you get guidance shaped to the specific merchant in front of you: their catalog, their setup, their goal.
+Instead of a static checklist that assumes every store is identical, you get guidance shaped to the specific merchant: their catalog, their setup, their goal.

-This matters because activation is the foundation of retention.
+Activation is the foundation of retention.
 A merchant who reaches value in their first session behaves completely differently from one who got lost in setup.
-AI that personalizes the onboarding path, answers setup questions inline, and nudges a stalled merchant toward the one action that unlocks value is doing the highest-leverage work in the whole product.
-It is the same job a great onboarding flow does, made adaptive.
-When it is good, it is invisible, and the merchant simply succeeds faster than they expected to.
+The onboarding benchmarks make this concrete: the time-to-value gap between a well-guided merchant and a poorly-guided one is not small.
+AI that personalizes the onboarding path, answers setup questions inline, and nudges a stalled merchant toward the one action that unlocks value is doing the highest-leverage retention work in the whole product.

 Not sure which AI features will actually cut your churn?
 Let's separate signal from theater.
 The form takes two minutes.